pythonindia/inpycon2023/_pages-content/travel.md

 We're excited to welcome you to PyCon India 2023 and hope you have a fantastic experience in Hyderabad!
 If you have any further inquiries or need assistance, feel free to contact us at [contact@in.pycon.org](mailto:contact@in.pycon.org).

+### Getting to the DevSprints Venue - Phenom People Pvt Ltd, Whitefield, Kondapur

+The DevSprints will be held at **[Phenom People Pvt Ltd, Whitefield, Kondapur.](https://goo.gl/maps/hmHBapTF6bMNJWWx5)**

+Phenom People Pvt Ltd, Whitefield, Kondapur is best accessible via the Hyderabad Metro Blue line.
+You can get down at Raidurg Metro Station and then take a auto or cab to Phenom People Pvt Ltd, Whitefield, Kondapur.

+- **From the Red Line:** If you're arriving via the Red line, you can easily switch to the Blue line (towards Hitec City) at Ameerpet station.
+- **From the Green Line:** If you're coming via the Green line, you can switch to the Blue line (towards Hitec City) at the M.G.
+Bus Station stop.

 ### Accommodation

 #### Assistance for Attendees